Zamiul-rashid/Zamiul-rashid/README.md

 ### 🛠️ Recent Projects

-- [Procrastination Detector][work in progress](https://github.com/yourusername/procrastination-detector): An OpenCV-based application that detects procrastination behavior and provides insights for better productivity.
+- [Procrastination Detector](https://github.com/yourusername/procrastination-detector): An OpenCV-based application that detects procrastination behavior and provides insights for better productivity.
--

 ### 📬 Get in Touch